SystemsApproach/private5g/arch.rst

 As shown in :numref:`Figure %s <fig-cellular>`, the mobile cellular network consists of two main subsystems: the *Radio Access Network (RAN)* and the *Mobile Core*.
-The RAN manages the radio spectrum, making sure it is used efficiently and meets the quality-of-service requirements of every user.
+The RAN manages the radio spectrum, making sure it is used efficiently and meets the quality of service requirements of every user.
 It corresponds to a distributed collection of base stations.
 As noted above, these are cryptically named *eNodeB* or *eNB* (which is short for *evolved Node B*) in 4G.